eujoy/data-dict/README.md

    --dbName value, -n value, -N value      Define the name of the database.
    --dbUser value, -u value, -U value      Define the user of the database.
    --dbPass value, -s value, -S value      Define the password of the database.
+   --dbSchema value, -c value, -C value    Define the schema of the database.
    --help, -h                              show help (default: false)

 ➜